2023 Solar Incentives Guide for Washington Court House, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you've signed a net metering agreement with your Washington Court House utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your Washington Court House utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.

 Federal Solar Incentives